michevnew/PowerShell/Graph_ODFB_shared_files.md

 Questions and feedback are welcome.

 /// Updated the script to handle access token renewal, added better error handling, filter out Guest users.
+/// 04.01.2022 Updated the script to use grantedToV2 and grantedToIdentitiesV2 properties, removed ADAL dependencies.